TerribleBrad/Wind-of-Kine/README.md

 **General Gameplay**:

 Adamant - A Perk Overhaul is used to overhaul the perk tree allowing for new and unique character builds.
 Vanilla spells, scrolls and staffs are overhauled with Mysticism Magic of Skyrim which also adds some new spells that fit seemlessly into the game.
 Trade and Barter is used to make Skyrim's economy less forgiving making it more difficult to make coin.
-For those who love playing hero characters Lawbringer allows you to truly rid Skyrim of all of its atrocities.
+For those who love playing hero characters, Lawbringer allows you to truly rid Skyrim of all of its atrocities.

 **Combat**: